AmolMendonca/AmolMendonca/README.md

-### <h2>I'm Amol, a passionate founder & full-stack developer!</h2>
+### <h2>I'm Amol, a product designer and builder from Michigan!</h2>

 - I’m currently working on MediGate, a healthcare startup.

-- I’m sharpening my skills in front-end, particularly iOS development.

 - I'd love to chat about anything tech, startups, hackathons & just life in general.

-- Fun fact: My favorite artist is **Travis Scott**, who's yours?

 ### Frontend
 <div>